xp5-org/repl-freeglut-c/README.md

-if you are getting errors running this the second or third time but worked the first or are getting strange behavior - such as windows which should be windowed are now full-screen with no option to close  - this can be due to a bad environent on REPL and will need to let the environment close and reset after some time passes.
+if you are getting errors running this the second or third time but worked the first or are getting strange behavior - such as windows which should be windowed are now full-screen with no option to close  - this can be due to a bad environment on REPL and will need to let the environment close and reset after some time passes.